 For water containing manganese and iron, feed chlorine followed by potassium permanganate upstream of the greensand filters.
 Start with a chlorine dose calculated as 1.0 times the iron and 2.0 times the manganese concentration and introduce a small feed of permanganate.
 Collect minimum one-liter samples in a glass container (a one-liter Erlenmeyer flask is ideal) just upstream of the greensand filters and observe the color in good light.
 Chlorine alone should cause a yellowish tinge.
 When a pink tinge is first observed, the permanganate dose should be about right.
 If the color is distinctly pink, the potassium feed is too high.

 Hydrogen sulfide pretreatment is similar to that for manganese.
 Start with a chlorine dose about 2.0 times the hydrogen sulfide and adjust permanganate to achieve the same color.

 Deal with Experts

-The WaterProfessionals® have many years of designing, assembling, loading, starting up and chemically balancing greensand filter installations.
-We can provide pilot testing skids where required by regulatory authorities and are accustomed to meeting the specific design requirements of scores of states and jurisdictions for industrial water filtration.
+WaterProfessionals® has many years of providing, starting up and chemically balancing greensand filter installations.
+We can provide pilot testing skids where required by regulatory authorities and are accustomed to meeting the specific requirements of scores of states and jurisdictions for industrial water filtration.